dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/fabric-setup.md

 :::info

-Below is a guide for use with "Synapse Data Warehouse" a new product within Microsoft Fabric (preview) ([more info](https://learn.microsoft.com/en-us/fabric/data-warehouse/data-warehousing#synapse-data-warehouse))
+Below is a guide for use with "Synapse Data Warehouse" a new product within Microsoft Fabric ([more info](https://learn.microsoft.com/en-us/fabric/data-warehouse/data-warehousing#synapse-data-warehouse))

 To learn how to set up dbt with Azure Synapse Dedicated Pools, see [Microsoft Azure Synapse DWH setup](/docs/core/connect-data-platform/azuresynapse-setup)